-Definition: Double Entry System of accounting by its name describes that every transaction will once be debited and once credited.
-This system is followed by individuals and institutions for making entries of their day to day business transactions, whether receiving and sacrificing benefits.
+Definition: Double Entry System is one of the accounting method in which every transaction has a dual effect, i.e., every debit transaction will have an equivalent credit transaction.
+This system is followed by individuals and institutions for passing journal entries of their day to day business transactions, whether receiving and sacrificing benefits.

 Content: Double Entry System

 The double-entry system of accounting is divided into three stages.
 They are as follows:

 - First Stage

 It starts with posting Entries in the Journal or Primary books of accounts.